Amal-Retnamony/go-concurrency/README.md

 # go-sequential go-concurrency
-Program on go sequential and go concurrency on operations on database.
+Program on go sequential and go concurrency on database operations.